-The MiVoice Border Gateway can also be deployed behind a customer-provided or customer-managed firewall as shown in Figure 3.
+The MiVoice Border Gateway can also be deployed ina customer-provided DMZ as shown in MiVoice Border Gateway in a DMZ.
 This firewall must have 3 network interfaces (ports): WAN, LAN, and DMZ.
-Two-port firewalls are not supported.
-It should also be noted that some "DSL routers" with "DMZ" port forwarding are simply two-port NAT devices and should be treated as any other two-port firewall.
-Deployment of the MiVoice Border Gateway behind such devices is not supported.
+It should also be noted that some "Routers" with "DMZ" port forwarding are simply two-port NAT devices and should be treated as any other two-port firewall.

-Figure 3: MBG deployed in a DMZ
+Figure 4: MiVoice Border Gateway in a DMZ

-MBG requires one network interface and two addresses for this configuration.
+MiVoice Border Gateway requires one network interface and two addresses for this configuration.
 The interface must be configured with a static address allocated from the DMZ network range.
 This is typically an RFC 1918 "private" address.
-The enterprise firewall must be configured with an address allocated from the public/ Internet range.
+The enterprise firewall must be configured with an address allocated from the public/Internet range.
 This address must be:

-- 1. reachable from the public network/Internet - 2. reachable from the internal network/LAN

-- 3. able to reach the internal network/LAN - 4. preferably dedicated solely to MBG, but also see Port-forwarding firewalls
+- 1. reachable from the public network/Internet - 2. reachable from the internal network/LAN - 3. able to reach the internal network/LAN - 4. preferably dedicated solely to MBG, but also see Port-forwarding firewalls